osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 the Property.

 The following table shows the SdsStreamViewMapProperty fields.
-The SdsStreamViewMap cannot be written; it can only be retrieved from Sds, so required and optional have no meaning.
+The SdsStreamViewMap cannot be written; it can only be retrieved from SDS, so required and optional have no meaning.

 | Property     | Type        | Details |
 |--------------|-------------|---------|